henryishuman/wordle-offline/README.md

 ## Why?

-I was very bored at work and wanted to play a new wordle but it only refreshes once a day.
+I was very bored at work and wanted to play a new wordle but the official one only refreshes once a day.
+I need MORE!

 Also, it looked like a fun little coding project!